-Nestlé has the sole right to commercialize the 2021 Collaboration Products in the 2021 Licensed Territory in accordance with a commercialization plan, subject to our right to elect to provide up to a specified percentage of all promotional details for a certain target audience.
-Each party will use commercially reasonable efforts to commercialize the 2021 Collaboration Products in the 2021 Licensed Territory in accordance with the commercialization plan.
-Both parties will perform medical affairs activities for 2021 Collaboration Products in the 2021 Licensed Territory in accordance with a medical affairs plan.
-We will be solely responsible for the manufacturing and supply of 2021 Collaboration Products for commercialization under a supply agreement that will be entered into between the parties.
-We will be responsible for commercialization and medical affairs activities costs incurred by the parties until first commercial sale of the first 2021 Collaboration Product in the 2021 Licensed Territory and in accordance with a pre-launch plan, up to a specified cap.
-Following first commercial sale of the first 2021 Collaboration Product, we will be entitled to a royalty in an amount equal to approximately 50% of the commercial profits.
+Nestlé has the sole right to commercialize VOWST in the 2021 Licensed Territory in accordance with a commercialization plan, subject to our right to elect to provide up to a specified percentage of all promotional details for a certain target audience.
+Each party will use commercially reasonable efforts to commercialize VOWST in the 2021 Licensed Territory in accordance with the commercialization plan.
+Both parties will perform medical affairs activities for VOWST in the 2021 Licensed Territory in accordance with a medical affairs plan.
+We are solely responsible for the manufacturing and supply of VOWST for commercialization under a supply agreement that has been executed between the parties.
+We were responsible for commercialization and medical affairs activities costs incurred by the parties until first commercial sale of the first 2021 Collaboration Product, or VOWST, in the 2021 Licensed Territory and in accordance with a pre-launch plan, up to a specified cap.
+Since the first commercial sale of VOWST in June 2023, we are entitled to share equally in its commercial profits and losses.

 In exchange for the grant of the licenses under the 2021 License Agreement, Nestlé agreed to pay us a non-refundable, non-creditable and non-cancellable upfront payment of \$175.0 million, which was received in July 2021.
-Nestlé also agreed to pay us an additional \$125.0 million due upon FDA approval of SER-109, \$10.0 million upon Canadian regulatory approval of SER-109, and sales target milestones payments totaling up to \$225.0 million.
+Nestlé also agreed to pay us an additional \$125.0 million due upon FDA approval of VOWST, which was received in May 2023, \$10.0 million upon Canadian regulatory approval of VOWST, and sales target milestones payments totaling up to \$225.0 million.

-The 2021 License Agreement continues in effect until all development and commercialization activities for all 2021 Collaboration Products in the 2021 Licensed Territory have permanently ceased.
+The 2021 License Agreement continues in effect until all development and commercialization activities for VOWST in the 2021 Licensed Territory have permanently ceased.
 The 2021 License Agreement may be terminated by either party upon sixty days' written notice for the other party's material breach that remains uncured during such sixty-day period, or immediately upon written notice for the other party's insolvency.
-Nestlé may also terminate the 2021 License Agreement at-will (i) with twelve months' prior written notice, effective only on or after the third anniversary of first commercial sale of the first 2021 Collaboration Product in the 2021 Licensed Territory, (ii) if first commercial sale of the first 2021 Collaboration Product in the 2021 Licensed Territory has not occurred by the fifth anniversary of the effective date of the 2021 License Agreement, with one hundred eighty days' prior written notice, which must be provided during a specified period set forth in the 2021 License Agreement, or (iii) if regulatory approval for SER-109 is not granted after submission by us of a filing seeking first regulatory approval as set forth in the development and regulatory activity plan, and the parties fail to agree on further development of SER-109 in accordance with the terms of the 2021 License Agreement, with one hundred eighty days' prior written notice, which must be provided within a specified period set forth in the 2021 License Agreement.
+Nestlé may also terminate the 2021 License Agreement at-will with twelve months' prior written notice, effective only on or after the third anniversary of first commercial sale of VOWST in the 2021 Licensed Territory.
 We may also terminate the 2021 License Agreement immediately upon written notice if Nestlé challenges any licensed patent in the 2021 Licensed Territory.